Tuesday, 2 December 2025

 I looked after him one weekend where I was busy doing stuff, and I put him in one of those baby back packs and took him everywhere I went and he never complained.

 My girlfriend saw me with Tao in the back pack that weekend and she said she was sure she ovulated.
 As I said, he’s a cute kid.
+I remind her of that sometimes.
+She strokes my face and smiles.
+“A moment of madness."
+Shrug.
+"That's all.”

 No, none of the rest of us are having kids.
 We’re all in our 30s and no one else has reproduced yet.
 We all might say we want kids, but none of us want the disruption.